 Who: Children and Adolescents, ages 7–18 years, with a diagnosis of OCD or other anxiety disorder

 Where: 315 East 62nd Street, 5th Floor, New York, NY 10065

-About: The Pediatric OCD, Anxiety and Tic Disorders Program (POCAT), at the Weill Cornell Psychiatry Specialty Center is excited to announce the return of the Summer Intensive Program, which will provide a one week intensive treatment experience.
-This program addresses OCD as well as other non-OCD anxiety disorders, such as Generalized Anxiety Disorder, Separation Anxiety Disorder, Social Phobia, Selective Mutism, and specific phobias.
+About: The Pediatric OCD, Anxiety and Tic Disorders Program (POCAT), at the Weill Cornell Psychiatry Specialty Center offers an intensive treatment program that runs year-round, and the summer provides a unique opportunity for children and teens to participate for a condensed period of time.
+The program offers up to 12 hours per week of intensive treatment, which includes six hours of groups and individual sessions to meet each family’s needs.
+Families can participate for just one to two weeks, or can opt to extend their time with us for longer.
+This program addresses OCD as well as other non-OCD anxiety disorders, such as Social Anxiety Disorder, Generalized Anxiety Disorder, Separation Anxiety Disorder, Selective Mutism, and specific phobias.
 It is appropriate for a broad range of children and teens with moderately to severely impairing symptoms, and their families.
-The program includes group experiences, as well as individual sessions to address the child’s specific symptoms and treatment needs.
-Additionally, a board certified child and adolescent psychiatrist with expertise in this area is available for consultations and medication changes, as needed.
-The program can be an alternative to traditional summer day camps for youth unable to participate in those programs due to their anxiety symptoms.
+A board-certified child and adolescent psychiatrist with expertise in this area is available for consultations and medication changes, as needed.
+The program can be an alternative to traditional summer day camps, or a preparatory program for school for youth struggling to go to camp or school due to their anxiety or OCD symptoms.

 Learn more at the Weill Cornell Psychiatry Specialty Center website.